kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ## Problem to solve

-Katalon Studio's "Log Viewer" slows down your test execution siginifantly.
+Katalon Studio's "Log Viewer" slows down your test execution significantly.
 Are you aware of this fact?
 Maybe not.
 So I will explain the result of my analysis here.
 Also I will explain how to make it better.

 ## Measurement result

 Let me go straight to the point.
 The following table shows the result I measured how long a Test Suite took to finish running.
-I used just the same test code, but with several variation of the "Log Viewer" setups.
+I used a single Test Suite while I applied several variation of the "Log Viewer" setups.

-As the following table shows, my test suite took 5 minutes 37 seconds to finish in the case 1.
-But the same code finished in 25 seconds in the case 9.
+As the following table shows, *in the case 1, my test suite took 5 minutes 37 seconds to finish.
+But the same code finished in 25 seconds in the case 9*.
 This difference proves that the "Log Viewer" slows down your tests.
 How how you set up Log Viewer --- it matters significantly to the speed of your tests.

 | case | Widget is | Mode  | log level | scroll  | duration | duration graph |
 | ---: | :-------- | :---- | :---- | ------: | :------------ | :----------------------------------- |